Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567", "--debug"]
 ```

-the other file called Dockerfile.prod with the following code which does not have the debug, the debugger and the reload active.
+the other file called Dockerfile.prod with the following code which does not debugging enabled.

 ```sh
 FROM <account-number>.dkr.ecr.us-east-1.amazonaws.com/cruddur-python:3.10-slim-buster